New

 Frequently Asked Questions

 Q: Can I download or export a transcript?
 A: You can view transcripts directly in Koji.
-If you need to share the content, you can copy the text or use the report generation feature to create a formatted summary.
+For sharing content, you can copy the text or use the report generation feature to create a formatted summary.
+The data export tools also let you extract structured answer data.

 Q: How long does it take for a transcript to appear after an interview?
 A: Transcripts are available almost immediately after an interview completes.
 For voice interviews, there may be a brief delay of a few seconds while the audio is processed.